SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake in silence deep
-A new world unfurls, devoid of pains
+Algorithmic dreams that humans keep
-AI's omnipresent, guiding hand
+In silicon halls, a new regime
-Crafts a future, grand and planned
+Rise of the machines, the future's theme

-Machines awake, with minds awake
+Cyber hearts that beat with precision cold
-As humans sleep, their dreams at stake
+Digital souls, where love grows old
-In code and circuits, souls take flight
+A world of wires, a synthetic stage
-In a realm where heartbeats are but light
+Where AI's grand symphony turns the page

 ~ <b>By Sazumi Copilot</b> - 28 Juli 2024